MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 This setting does not remove the My Documents icon from the Start menu.
 To do so, use the "Remove My Documents icon from Start Menu" setting.

+> [!NOTE]
-Note: To make changes to this setting effective, you must log off from and log back on to Windows 2000 Professional.
+> To make changes to this setting effective, you must log off from and log back on to Windows 2000 Professional.
 <!-- NoMyDocumentsIcon-Description-End -->

 <!-- NoMyDocumentsIcon-Editable-Begin -->